chanjiayee0248/animuwu/PROMPTS.md

 ## Skeletons
 ### Prompt: Help me create a skeleton based on this: [Paste Component Code]
-- Reasoning: Creating skeleton components can be a bit tedious, especially when the original component is complext.
+- Reasoning: Creating skeleton components can be a bit tedious, especially when the original component is complex.
 Since the structure is already there, there is less worry about AI hallucinating or misunderstanding the requirements.
 - Outcome: Copilot generated skeleton components based on the original component code I provided.
 I then reviewed and adjusted the code (e.g. trimming unnecessary classes, adjusting styles/colors etc).

 ### Loader
 ### Prompt: Help me create a loader component that looks like a circle chasing its fading tail
-- Reasoning: https://css-loaders.com/ was kind of broken on chrome fir me, I figured loaders are generic enough to be offloaded to AI!
+- Reasoning: https://css-loaders.com/ was kind of broken on chrome for me, I figured loaders are generic enough to be offloaded to AI!
 - Outcome: Copilot generated a loader component with a basic animation.
 It didn't really do a good job, so I asked Claude instead, which... also didn't do quite a good job.
 It's probably on me for being too casual with my request.
 Ended up going to the same website on edge instead, and that worked somehow haha; asked claude to convert it into a React component for me and it worked pretty good.

 ### Race Conditions